-Case required to support demolition and potential impact of alternatives
+Case required to support demolition and potential impact of alternatives.

-Local and national planning policies require a robust and convincing justification setting out the exceptional circumstances which would support the proposed total loss of 42-46 Thomas Street (paragraph 194 of the NPPF).
+Local and national planning policies require a robust and convincing justification of the exceptional circumstances which would support the total loss of 42-46 Thomas Street (paragraph 194 of the NPPF).
 It could be argued that listing of 42-46 Thomas Street following the grant of planning permission in 2017 is an exceptional circumstance which could support the proposed demolition.

-The total loss of 42-46 Thomas Street would be substantial harm and in addition to the need to demonstrate exceptional circumstances, there is a requirement under paragraph 195 of the NPPF to demonstrate:
+The total loss of 42-46 Thomas Street would cause substantial harm and in addition to the need to demonstrate exceptional circumstances, there is a requirement under NPPF paragraph 195 to demonstrate: